Hack The Box - PC

 sqlmap

-I was able to SSH into the system as user sau.
-This is where the user flag can be found:
+I was able to log in over SSH as the user sau:

 user flag

-Next, I started up a local python server so I could download LinPEAS on the target system:
+Next, I started up a local python server so I could download LinPEAS onto the target:

 python3 -m http.server